Locomotive (Complicity)

 "Locomotive (Complicity)" is a song by the American rock band Guns N' Roses, appearing on their 1991 studio album, Use Your Illusion II.
 At eight minutes and forty-two seconds, the song is the second longest on the album behind "Estranged".

 Background

-Manager Doug Goldstien mentioned in a book by Mick Wall about the song "Granted, I was with Slash and Duff when they were writing the music for Use Your Illusion, And 'Locomotive' and 'Coma,' they were doing that shit without Axl's participation.
+Manager Doug Goldstein mentioned in a book by Mick Wall about the song "Granted, I was with Slash and Duff when they were writing the music for Use Your Illusion, And 'Locomotive' and 'Coma,' they were doing that shit without Axl's participation.
 But I'd get these phone calls from the studio, and Axl would say, 'I fucking hate Slash.
 Have you heard this song 'Locomotive' yet?
 How the fuck am I supposed to write lyrics to this shit?'
 I'd go, 'Hey, man, I don't know.
 That's your gig, right?
 I do the management.
 You do the songwriting."